basic99/homepage2/blog/markdown/reading-list-2022.md

 January 29, 2022

-Marc Morris, *A Great and Terrible King, Edward I nad the Forging of Britain*, (New York, 2009).
+Marc Morris, *A Great and Terrible King, Edward I and the Forging of Britain*, (New York, 2009).

 ***